muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.details.statistics.enable | true | no | none | boolean |

-Use this property to enable the `statistic` tab of DataManager.
+Use this property to enable the `statistics` tab of DataManager.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |